 Gardens Of Glenlyon

-One of those tiny blink-and-you’ll-miss-it country towns.
-There isn’t much in Glenlyon, which you’ll find about 20-minutes out of Daylesford, back towards the city.
-But the town does have some of the best autumn foliage anywhere in Victoria.
+It’s one of those tiny blink-and-you’ll-miss-it country towns.
+There isn’t much in Glenlyon, but it does have some of the best autumn leaves anywhere in Victoria.
 Every year the main street lights up in a firework display of reds and oranges.
 Next time you’re heading to Spa Country, take a detour and stop off at the Glenlyon General Store for a pie and a walk beneath the trees.
 As pit stops go, it’s pretty awesome.

-Probably Macedon’s most famous gardens.
-They’re worth the $10 entry any time, but especially in autumn when the pin oaks, aspens and copper beaches all turn at once.
+Known as the ‘jewel’ of Mount Macedon, the Tieve Tara estate is home to the region’s most famous gardens.
+It’s definitely worth the $10 entry any time, but especially in autumn when the pine oaks, aspens and copper beaches all transform at once.
 The ground becomes a carpet of amber leaves—one of those spots where you just can’t take a bad picture.
-There’s 7.5 acres of lawns, lakes and trees to explore, and the gardens open from 10:30am.
+There are 7.5 acres of lawns, lakes and trees to explore, and the gardens open from 10:30am.
 The best picnic spots generally fill up in peak season, so get in quick and stake out some prime real estate.

 Good name, eh?
 Liquidambers, FYI, are a species of American sweetgum, and as the name suggests, they look pretty darn fine in the Fall (that’s ‘autumn’ to you and me).
 Heathcote isn’t exactly on the radar of many day-tripping Melburnians, but it ought to be.
 The food’s good, there’s vineyards around every bend, and the hillsides come alive in autumn time, especially in the Valley.
 You’ll find it alongside the McIvor Creek, near the centre of town.
 The perfect picnic spot.